A rider appeared outside the camp at midnight. In his left hand, he held a scroll; in his right, a severed head.

 This man was a miner.
 Every day he would tap on the window of his bride-to-be as he walked up to the mountain and kiss her good morning.
 In the evenings, when he returned with a face blacker than his shirt and silver nuggets in his pockets, he would tap again.
 The date of the wedding was set for the feast of St Lucia: the shortest day of winter, when all the world wears silver robes.
 On that day he, too, would wear a coat of white.

-On the morning before their wedding came the knock, but the evening was silent.
+On the morning before their wedding came the knock.
+I will see you again on my way out, he said, but the evening was silent.
 She waited long into the night, and when morning came again she folded up her white dress and put it away forever.

 In those first few weeks, she would sometimes look at the mountain that rose high above Kuttenberg, and think: he is there.
 Somewhere behind the walls of stone, in that vast underground world where veins of silver glitter in the dark and the bodies of men disappear.
 How could she ever forget him?
 He was made of solid rock now, and his monument would stand over the town, unchanging, forever.